Posted June 12, 2018

-In the first part of this series, I defined cyber Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... sharing and how it can benefit your organization, as well as between organizations.
+In the first part of this series, I defined cyber Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. sharing and how it can benefit your organization, as well as between organizations.
 In Part 2, we will review the good and bad of threat intelligence-sharing programs and suggest some solutions.

 When Does Intelligence Sharing Work?